kruschid/typesafe-routes/README.md

 ---

-## Developer Fuel
+## Coffee to Code Transpiler

-You can have some impact and improve the quality of this project not only by opening issues and opening PRs but also by buying me a cup of fresh coffee as a small reward for my effort. ¡Gracias!
+You can make a difference and enhance the quality of this project by not only reporting issues and submitting pull requests, but also by treating me to a fresh cup of coffee as a token of appreciation for my efforts.

 <a href="https://www.buymeacoffee.com/kruschid" target="_blank"><img width="200px" src="https://cdn.buymeacoffee.com/buttons/v2/default-orange.png" alt="Buy Me A Coffee" ></a>

 ## Roadmap

-So far I consider this library feature-complete that's why I will be mainly concerned about fixing bugs and improving the API.
-However, if some high demand for additional functionality or PRs shows up I might be considering expanding the scope.
+At this point, I believe that this library has all the necessary features and my main focus will be on fixing bugs and refining the API.
+However, if there is a significant demand for additional functionality or pull requests, I may consider expanding the scope of the project.